bedops/bedops/docs/content/revision-history.rst

 Released: **October 13, 2012**

-* Fixed unusual bug with :ref:`unstarch`, where an extra (and incorrect) line of BED data can potentially be extracted from an archive.
+* Fixed unusual bug with :code:`unstarch`, where an extra (and incorrect) line of BED data can potentially be extracted from an archive.

-* Updated companion download with updated :ref:`bam2bed` and :ref:`sam2bed` conversion scripts to address 0-indexing error with previous revisions.
+* Updated companion download with updated :code:`bam2bed` and :code:`sam2bed` conversion scripts to address 0-indexing error with previous revisions.

 ------
 v1.2.3